Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iBHxLQCXYNk.md

 ### Transcript

-> of course will there be rail crossings and will they interact with truck autopilot i've seen a couple people suggest that, right now as far as i know there's no plans for that that's pretty interesting
+> of course will there be rail crossings and will they interact with truck autopilot I've seen a couple people suggest that, right now as far as I know there's no plans for that that's pretty interesting